South Asia Regional Studies, MA

 |Total Course Units||12|

-At least six content courses (not including language courses and independent studies) must be taken with six different Standing Faculty of the South Asia Studies department in the first two years.
+At least six content courses (not including language courses and independent studies) must be taken with six different Standing Faculty of the South Asia Studies department.

 Candidates who demonstrate Advanced knowledge of a South Asian language may be excused from taking additional language courses.
 The course units may then be reallocated to electives.
 In no case will exemption from further language study result in a reduction of the total number of 12 course units required for the degree.